ArriveCan : everything you need to know

 - The deliveries you expect to receive during your quarantine

-If your quarantine plan is not adequate or you do not have the financial means to allow yourself a safe quarantine, you will be forced to self-isolate at a designated quarantine facility.
+If your need to isolate and your quarantine plan is not adequate or you do not have the financial means to allow yourself a safe quarantine, you will be forced to self-isolate at a designated quarantine facility.

 Calculation of your 14-day quarantine